UCL-Biosciences/Auto-Prot/README.md

 4. **protein_abundance_name**: The name in the protein data of the column that contains raw protein abundance for each sample.
 Important that these map correctly.

 #### Protein Data
 Needs only the raw protein abundance data for each sample, with column names matching the values in the `protein_abundance_name` in the metadata.
-A
+If the genes associated with the proteins are available, include the gene names in a column with "genes" in the name, and this will be used throughout to label the proteins.

 ### Environments